 - Charitable donations.
 If you’re feeling extra generous, you can also transfer your points into a cash donation for the charity of your choice.

-There are three main Avion cards that you can choose from to earn RBC points.
-Find out how to compare the cards on offer and learn how you can earn and redeem rewards to put towards travel and other purchases.
+There are 3 main Avion credit cards that you can choose from to earn RBC Avion Rewards points.
+Compare the features of the cards on offer and learn how you can earn and redeem Avion Rewards to put towards travel and other purchases.
 Make sure to compare your options with other travel points credit cards to find the best one for your needs.

 Frequently asked questions about Avion credit cards